-The covert event model should be used when you want to model a component which can fail and remain in a failed state until that component is tested, where testing occurs at a predefined test interval.

-The covert event model assumes a constant failure rate and calculates the mean unavailability and frequency over a time interval given by the event model test interval.
+The Covert Event Model should be used when you want to model a component that fails and remains in a failed state until the component is tested, with testing occurring at predefined test intervals.
+The Covert Event Model assumes a constant failure rate and calculates the mean unavailability and frequency over a time interval given by the event model test interval.

-The following equation is used to calculate unavailability for a covert event model:
+The following equation is used to calculate the event unavailability for a Covert Event Model: